 Hostel Accommodation and Colleges

 CUHK is the only university in Hong Kong with a collegiate system.
 In addition to its four constituent Colleges (namely, Chung Chi, New Asia, United and Shaw), five new Colleges - Morningside College, S.H.
 Ho, C.W.
 Chu, Wu Yee Sun and Lee Woo Sing College - have been established recently to further strengthen our unique college system and cater for the growth in student population.
-Jointly with six postgraduate halls, the University offer over 9,500 hostel places to students.
+Over 50% of CUHK undergraduates reside in more than 20 hostels of our Colleges.
+Jointly with six postgraduate halls, the University offer over 9,000 hostel places to students.

 All full-time undergraduates at CUHK are affiliated with one of the Colleges.
 Each College is distinctive, but together they shape the character of the University.

 Colleges are congenial communities with their own hostels, dining halls and other facilities.
-They are where students receive pastoral care and whole-person education.
-Colleges also offer students a wide variety of activities to choose from in order to enrich their college lives including overseas exchanges, seminars, mentorship and community service programmes, as well as training in languages, IT and leadership skills.
-Extracurricular activities are also organised by the college student unions and clubs and societies affiliated with individual colleges.
+They are where students receive pastoral care and whole-person education, and offered exciting palettes with which to colour their university life, including overseas exchange, student visitor programmes, seminars, mentorship and community service programmes, and training in languages, IT and leadership.
+Extracurricular activities are also organized by the college student unions.

 Leisure complements study, and adds another dimension to education at CUHK.
-To promote student interest in physical activities, the University provides a variety of sports facilities, including two sports fields, five gymnasia, a 50-metre swimming pool, twelve tennis courts, six squash courts, ten fitness rooms and a Water Sports Centre.
+To promote student interest in physical activities, the University provides a variety of sports facilities, including two sports fields, five gymnasia, a 50-metre standard swimming pool, eleven tennis courts, six squash courts, eleven fitness rooms and a Water Sports Centre.

 Student Activities and Services

 The Office of Student Affairs coordinates university-wide student activities, liaises with the student unions and their affiliated societies, and provides assistance and advice for student functions.
-The Office also offers a wide range of services, including Career Planning and Development, Student Counselling and Development, as well as Internship and Leadership Programmes, such as the Global Internship Programme with internship and training in Australia, Europe, North America, Asia and major cities in China, and the Management Leadership Training Programme for the New Century with leadership training and extensive cultural exchange with mainland students.
+The Office also offers a wide range of services, including (i) Career Planning and Development; (ii) Student Experience and Development; (iii) Wellness and Counselling; and (iv) Learning and Cultural Enhancement Services.

-Overseas experience enables students to appreciate the different cultures and learning styles, hone language skills and grow as confident individuals.
-The University has over 260 student exchange partners in 34 countries and regions.
-During the academic year 2016-17, over 1,000 CUHK students participated in student exchange programmes for one term, one academic year or during the summer.
-Furthermore, many CUHK students took part in short-term experiential learning activities outside Hong Kong arranged by the Colleges and academic departments throughout the academic year.
+Going on exchange is a once-in-a-lifetime experience.
+It allows students to appreciate and explore different cultures and learning styles, hone language skills, and grow as confident individuals.
+CUHK has over 270 student exchange partners in more than 36 countries and regions.
+Every year, over 1,000 CUHK students participate in student exchange programmes for one term or one academic year.
+Furthermore, many CUHK students take part in short-term experiential learning activities outside Hong Kong arranged by the Colleges and academic departments throughout the academic year.

 Scholarships and Financial Aid

-Thanks to the generous donations from numerous donors, the University offers a number of scholarships, prizes, and academic awards to give due recognition to students of the University who have demonstrated academic excellence and outstanding performance in other areas; as well as different types of bursaries and loans to help eligible students who are in genuine needs.
+Thanks to the numerous donors for their generous donations, the University offers various scholarships, prizes, and awards to recognize students who have demonstrated academic excellence and outstanding performance in non-academic areas such as music, sports, creativity and community service.
+Different types of bursaries and loans are also provided to help eligible students who have financial need.

-In 2015-16 academic year, over 8,800 individual scholarships and prizes were awarded through the University and its constituent colleges, to students in various disciplines of study, with the total combined value amounting to around HK$174 million.
+In 2021-22 academic year, over 9,200 individual scholarships, prizes and awards were distributed, through the University and its constituent colleges, to students in various disciplines of study, with the total combined value amounting to around HK$194 million.